jitleyang456-tech/kreig-addon-for-blitzclientwin/readme.md

 # Kreig Addon — Module Reference

 This addon extends the Blitz example addon with five modules covering respawn-anchor combat, reactive self-defense, ender pearl throw assistance, and totem-pop notifications.
+Make sure to download from the official blitz client website (https://blitzclient.win/) for safety and compatability.

 ## Modules